iiridi/archive/content/Althane/Organization/Ashwright Armory.md

 tags: [mercantile]
 ---

-The Ashwright Armory<sup>®</sup> is a firearm and armor producer operating out of the ruins of an antecyclic manufactory in Salores.
+The Ashwright Armory<sup>®</sup> is a firearm and armor producer operating out of the ruins of an antecyclic manufactory in [[Althane/Location/Salores/index|Salores]].
 Harlan Ashwright, the founder, operates under the principle that more is more.
 As such firearms coming out of the armory hit hard and hit often and their armor can take a real beating.
 Some of their weapons are below:

 ### Ashwright Armory<sup>®</sup> .38 Pepperbox